The dark red spot in central Africa marks Noah's homeland near Lake Chad.

 the son of Man (ben Adam) that you care for him?

-The parallelism suggests that both Adam and Enosh should be viewed as founding (eponymous) fathers.
-Analysis of the marriage and ascendancy pattern of Abraham's Nilotic and Proto-Saharan ancestors indicates that Cain's father was either either Enoch and he married his half-sister, or Cain's father was a brother of Enoch, in which case, Cain married a patrilineal cousin.
+The parallelism suggests that both Adam and Enosh should be viewed as eponymous fathers: Adam is to the Edomite Hebrew what Enoch is the Anakim of Hebron.
+Analysis of the marriage and ascendancy pattern of Abraham's ancestors indicates that Cain married a daughter of Enoch, a patrilineal cousin.
 The latter appears to be the case since it was the cousin bride who named her first born son after her father.
+Likewise, Seth married a daughter of Enoch.

 This pattern is found also with Esau the Elder and Esau the Younger.